The Permanent Bureau (PB) of the Hague Conference on Private International Law (HCCH) seeks a

-- AN INTERNATIONAL CONSULTANT SPECIALISED IN THE AREA OF ADOPTION
+CONSULTANT SPECIALISED IN THE AREA OF ADOPTION

-to provide technical support to the authorities in Zambia for the implementation of the 1993 Hague Convention on Child Protection and Co-operation in Respect of Intercountry Adoption (1993 Hague Convention).
+The Consultant will assist Ecuador in implementing the 1993 Hague Convention on Child Protection and Co-operation in Respect of Intercountry Adoption (1993 Hague Convention).
 In particular, the Consultant will be required to:

 The following criteria are essential for candidates: